drewboardman/drewboardman.github.io/_posts/2020-1-14-blackbird-operator.md

 is of the form `\f g x y -> f (g x y)`.
 This means that our original point-full implementation of `aggregate` is the blackbird combinator.

-So if we create a symbol for the blackbird `(.:)`, we have the following relationship
+If we create a symbol for the blackbird `(.:)`, we have the following relationship

 ```haskell